MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-admin-integration-common-data-service-virtual-entities.md

 6. Select **Register**.

 7. When registration completes, the Azure portal displays the app registration's **Overview** pane, which includes its **Application (client) ID**.
 Take note of the **Application (client) ID** at this time.
-You'll enter this information when you [Configure the virtual entity data source](hr-admin-integration-common-data-service-virtual-entities.md#configure-the-virtual-entity-data-source).
+You'll enter this information when you [Configure the virtual table data source](hr-admin-integration-common-data-service-virtual-entities.md#configure-the-virtual-table-data-source).

 8. In the left navigation pane, select **Certificates and secrets**.